PedroCo3lho/lightining_node_api/README.md

 - [rust_studies](https://github.com/PedroCo3lho/rust_studies/tree/main)

 ## Did you make any trade-offs for this project?
 What would you have done differently with more time?
-I chose to use Supabase PostgreSQL to avoid additional local database setup.
+- I chose to use Supabase PostgreSQL to avoid additional local database setup.
+- Droped Numeric type from capacity, due to erros working with the structure and PgNumeric

 With more time I would:
 - Type more the code;
 - Handle better the possible errors;